alanrave/ai-travel-planner-app/README.md

 Create a branch: git checkout -b feature/YourFeature

 Add tests and relevant documentation

-Commit with descriptive messages

-Push your branch and open a Pull Request

 Please follow the existing code style, run npm test and confirm everything is passing.